 Summer is the ideal season to head outside, take some fresh air into your lungs and make the most of the great outdoors with a bike ride, scenic walk or even a pony trek through the forest.

 The Peak District is bursting with rivers, caves, nature reserves and, of course, peaks making it an enormous playground for outdoor adventures.
-There’s a range of activity providers for pursuits such as canoeing, abseiling and horse riding, so plenty to keep children and adults happy on a Peak District summer holiday.
+There are a range of activity providers for pursuits such as canoeing, abseiling and horse riding, so plenty to keep children and adults happy on a Peak District summer holiday.
 Couples can take a romantic trip along Cromford Canal while families can take time to enjoy the simple things in life such as a game of pooh sticks or a picnic by the river.
 Below are eight of the best things that you can get up to outdoors in the Peak District and Derbyshire.

-Canoeing: Absolute beginners can start with a sedate canoe trip through the calm waters of a Peak District canal.
+Canoeing: Absolute beginners can start with a sedate canoe trip through the calm waters of a Derbyshire canal.
 For more experienced canoeists, the River Derwent provides choppier waters for a challenging ride – see how you feel on the day!

 Abseiling: You’ll need a good head for heights for this Peak District activity.
 Abseiling is a great chance to push yourself, experiment with something different and see the Peak District from a new perspective.
 Abseiling options include travelling down the Black Rocks or tackling an 80-foot bridge that looks out over the Monsal Trail.
 If you're feeling particularly brave, you can even try abseiling in the dark – there’s an adventure activity in the Peak District you won’t forget.

 Where to stay: Marmalade Cottage Winster, sleeps 4 - a great central location for trying out the different activities.

-Where to stay: The Byre, sleeps 6 - a family friendly barn conversion in Matlock.
+Where to stay: Aldrey Cottage, sleeps 5 - a characterful cottage with original features in Matlock.

-Need to know: Booking in advance is required and places are very limited.
+- Booking in advance is required and places are very limited

 Where to stay: Stowe Cottage, sleeps 2 - a romantic retreat with hot tub near Cromford.